 Are Educators Open to Embracing Virtual Reality?

 The short answer is yes.
 In a recent nationwide survey of 1,000 K-12 teachers, 60% said they were excited to make virtual reality part of their curriculum.
-However, only 2% of teachers had actually used VR as a teaching aid in the past.
+However, only 2% of teachers had actually used VR’s applications as teaching aids in the past.
 A recent Samsung survey found that 86% of teachers believe that it is a challenge to keep students interested in any subject yet believe that VR can solve the problem.
 93% of teachers believe that students will be eager to use virtual reality headsets in the classroom and 83% think that VR can improve learning outcomes.
 While 77% think that VR will increase a student’s understanding of concepts, 84% believe that VR will improve student motivation to learn.

 How Do Educators Plan to Use Virtual Reality in the Classroom?